-Career Development & Student Success works closely with the Office of Veteran Affairs to address veteran student and alumni career development needs.
+Career Development Center works closely with the Office of Veteran Affairs to address veteran student and alumni career development needs.
 Career counselors can assist with specialized resumes, cover letters, preparing for interviews, and internship/job search strategies, as well as the graduate school application process.

 To schedule an appointment, please call the Career Development Center at 570-422-3219.